isomerpages/nlb-biblioasia/_jan-2009/Singapore, an Emerging Centre of 19th Century Malay School Book Printing and Publishing.md

 Education was recognised by Raffles as one of the first needs of his new settlement (Neilson, n.d., p.
 1).
 In 1819, Raffles wrote the first education policy for the island:<br>

 1\.
-To educate the sons of higher order of natives and others; <br> 2.
-To afford the means of instruction in the native languages to such of the Company’s servants and others as may desire it;<br>  3.
+To educate the sons of higher order of natives and others; <br><br> 2.
+To afford the means of instruction in the native languages to such of the Company’s servants and others as may desire it;<br><br>  3.
 To collect the scattered literature and traditions of the country, with whatever may illustrate their laws and customs and to publish and circulate in a correct form the most important of these, with such other works as may be calculated to raise the character of the institution and to be useful or instructive to the people (Raffles 1991, p.
 33).

-Reverend Robert Morrison, the distinguished Chinese scholar and first Protestant missionary to China, then read a paper suggesting that the London Missionary Society (LMS) sponsored Anglo Chinese College (1815 –1843) (Harrison 1979, pp. xi–xii) in Malacca be removed to Singapore and amalgamated with the proposed Singapore Institution (Philips 1908, p.
+Reverend Robert Morrison, the distinguished Chinese scholar and first Protestant missionary to China, then read a paper suggesting that the London Missionary Society (LMS) sponsored Anglo Chinese College (1815–1843) (Harrison 1979, pp. xi–xii) in Malacca be removed to Singapore and amalgamated with the proposed Singapore Institution (Philips 1908, p.
 269).
 The modified proposed Singapore Institution was to consist of three departments:<br>

 I. A scientific department for the common advantage of the several College that may be established.II.
-A literary and moral department for the Chinese, which the Anglo-Chinese College affords, and<br>II.
-A literary and moral department for the Chinese, which the Anglo-Chinese College affords, and<br>III.
+A literary and moral department for the Chinese, which the Anglo-Chinese College affords, and<br><br>II.
+A literary and moral department for the Chinese, which the Anglo-Chinese College affords, and<br><br>III.
 A literary and moral department for the Siamese, Malay, &amp; c., which will be provided for by the Malayan College (Raffles 1991, p.
 75)

 Raffles’ accounts of his educational schemes - one dated 1819, on the establishment of the Malay College at Singapore (Raffles 1991, pp. 23–38), and one dated 1823, describing the foundation and policy of the Singapore Institution (Raffles 1991, pp. 77–86), was intended for the whole region, the Malay Peninsula, Singapore and the Indonesian Archipelago.
 His educational schemes therefore were designed to include not only the principal peoples of the Malay Peninsula, but also the Javanese, the Bugis, the Siamese and other people from the surrounding islands (Hough, 1933, p.
 166).